UCSBCarpentry/2019-05-09-UCSB-SW-Carpentry/index.md

     Bash is a commonly-used shell that gives you the power to do simple tasks more quickly.
   </p>

+  <p>You need to <a href="files/data-shell.zip">download some files</a> to follow this lesson: 1.
+Download  and move the file to your Desktop.
+2. Unzip/extract the file (ask your instructor if you need help with this step).
+You should end up with a new folder called **data-shell** on your Desktop. </p>

   <div>
     <ul class="nav nav-tabs nav-justified" role="tablist">